colby/colbyolson.com/pages/about.md

 # About

 ## This website

-This shit is running from my [Pogoplug](#) using Nginx and static files.
-The backgrounds are from [FFD8FFDB](https://twitter.com/FFD8FFDB), using some shell [script](https://github.com/colby/colbyolson.com/blob/master/lib/background) and cron.
+This website is running from a [Pogoplug v4](#) using Nginx and generated static files.
+You can see the code invoved [here](https://github.com/colby/colbyolson.com).

+The backgrounds are from [FFD8FFDB](https://twitter.com/FFD8FFDB), using a shell [script](https://github.com/colby/colbyolson.com/blob/master/lib/background) and cron.
+Thanks to [vhost-](https://kyleterry.com) for the idea.

+This website uses [letsencrypt](https://letsencrypt.org/) for SSL certification.
+Those people are doing awesome work.

 ## Contact Information
-I encourage you to send me your comments regarding this website.
+I welcome you send me your comments, questions, or opinions regarding this website.

 You can reach me here: [comments@colbyolson.com](mailto:comments@colbyolson.com?Subject=Hello%20there!)